ioccc-src/winner/2015/mills1/README.md

  * `-DF`: Sprite for player when flapping.
  * `-DG`: Instruction text.
 Change to your native tongue.

-Feel free to try out physics or playfield options to make the game more interesting.
+Feel free to try out physics or play field options to make the game more interesting.
 Try setting the player sprites to change the game completely -- maybe you can be a fish, or a pig -- the options are limitless!
 Try using emoji -- you can be a flying beer mug!